Mary Seacole: Crimean War, 1853–56

 To Soyer, near the time of departure, Florence Nightingale acknowledged favourable views of Seacole, consistent with their one known meeting in Scutari.
 Soyer's remarks—he knew both women—show pleasantness on both sides.
 Seacole told him of her encounter with Nightingale at the Barrack Hospital: "You must know, M Soyer, that Miss Nightingale is very fond of me.
 When I passed through Scutari, she very kindly gave me board and lodging."
 When he related Seacole's inquiries to Nightingale, she replied "with a smile: 'I should like to see her before she leaves, as I hear she has done a deal of good for the poor soldiers.'"
 Nightingale, however, did not want her nurses associating with Seacole, as she wrote to her brother-in-law.
+In this letter, Nightingale reportedly wrote, "I had the greatest difficulty in repelling Mrs Seacole's advances, and in preventing association between her and my nurses (absolutely out of the question!)...Anyone who employs Mrs Seacole will introduce much kindness - also much drunkenness and improper conduct".

 Seacole often went out to the troops as a sutler, selling her provisions near the British camp at Kadikoi, and nursing casualties brought out from the trenches around Sevastopol or from the Tchernaya valley.
 She was widely known to the British Army as "Mother Seacole".

 Apart from serving officers at the British Hotel, Seacole also provided catering for spectators at the battles, and spent time on Cathcart's Hill, some 3+1/2 mi north of the British Hotel, as an observer.
 On one occasion, attending wounded troops under fire, she dislocated her right thumb, an injury which never healed entirely.
 In a dispatch written on 14 September 1855, William Howard Russell, special correspondent of The Times, wrote that she was a "warm and successful physician, who doctors and cures all manner of men with extraordinary success.
 She is always in attendance near the battlefield to aid the wounded and has earned many a poor fellow's blessing."
 Russell also wrote that she "redeemed the name of sutler", and another that she was "both a Miss Nightingale and a [chef]".
 Seacole made a point of wearing brightly coloured, and highly conspicuous, clothing—often bright blue, or yellow, with ribbons in contrasting colours.
 While Lady Alicia Blackwood later recalled that Seacole had "... personally spared no pains and no exertion to visit the field of woe, and minister with her own hands such things as could comfort or alleviate the suffering of those around her; freely giving to such as could not pay ...".